coderefinery/git-intro/content/guide.md

 - be able to set up a repository on GitHub and connect it with local repository
 - push changes to a remote repository
 - know a few ways to search through a repository and its history
-- know about the different meanings of `git checkout`, and realize how they're in fact similar

 ## How to teach this lesson